Next Level Dog Training

 Understanding Domesticated Dogs’ Social Behaviour: Debunking the Pack Myth

-Home » Advice » Understanding Domesticated Dogs’ Social Behaviour: Debunking the Pack Myth
+Home » Blog » Tips & Advice » Understanding Domesticated Dogs’ Social Behaviour: Debunking the Pack Myth

 The social behaviour of domesticated dogs has long been associated with the concept of pack mentality.
 This idea originates from their evolutionary ancestors, wolves, which live in complex hierarchical structures.
 However, modern research conducted by dog behaviourists and veterinarians has shed new light on the topic, challenging the traditional notion of dogs as strict pack animals.
 In this comprehensive article, we will explore the social nature of domesticated dogs, debunking the pack myth and providing insights from experts in the field.